-In early October, I wrote about a verdict issued in Montana, where a jury decided the Jehovah's Witnesses owed $35 million in a case involving unreported sexual abuse of children.
+In October 2018, I wrote about a verdict issued in Montana, where a jury decided the Jehovah's Witnesses owed $35 million in a case involving unreported sexual abuse of children.

 Unfortunately, however, the Montana Supreme Court has now reversed that decision.
 The seven Supreme Court justices were unanimous in their decision.
 They cited Montana law which states that religious authorities are not obligated to report the sexual abuse of children.

 Attorneys for the Jehovah's Witnesses actually stated in court filings that Montana law exempts elders from reporting "internal ecclesiastical proceedings on a congregation member's serious sin."

 Justice Beth Baker wrote in the court's decision that the church was not mandated to reporter abuse because of the exception in the state law.
 The law states that "a member of the clergy or a priest is not required to make a report under this section if the communication is required to be confidential by canon law, church doctrine, or established church practice."